 Yanovsky, R., P. Nelson and A. Abelson.
 2017.
 Structural complexity in coral reefs: evaluation tools and spatial scales.
 Frontiers in Ecology and Evolution , 5, p.27.

 Ashkenazi, D., A. Israel, A. Abelson.
-A novel two-stage seaweed IMTA (Integrated Multi-Trophic Aquaculture), Reviews in Aquaculture (accepted).
+2018.
+A novel two-stage seaweed IMTA (Integrated Multi-Trophic Aquaculture), Reviews in Aquaculture (in press).